Home > Knowledge

 In industrial heat transfer applications, the terms pillow plate and dimple plate are often used interchangeably.
 However, while they share similarities, they are not identical in structure or performance.

-A pillow plate is a type of heat transfer plate manufactured by laser welding two thin stainless steel sheets together in a specific weld pattern.
-After welding, the plate is hydraulically inflated, creating a three-dimensional internal flow channel between the sheets.
+A pillow plate is manufactured by laser welding two thin stainless steel sheets together in a specific weld pattern.
+After welding, the plate is hydraulically inflated, forming a three-dimensional internal flow channel.

 Key Characteristics: